parsiya/Octopress-Blog/source/_posts/2014-09-23-my-adventure-with-fireeye-flare-challenge.markdown

 {% endcodeblock %}

 This is obviously shellcode, pushed to the stack and called.
 Bytes of the second argument are manipulated and then compared with some hardcoded value.
 I have only included the first 2 bytes here.
 For example ``arg2[0] ror 0xF2 must equal 0x1B``, otherwise ``jz`` will be called and application will terminate in ``loc_7FFF3A5AC3A6``.
 I saw around 30 checks meaning that argument 2 must be 30 bytes or so.
+I wrote the following Python code to calculate the second argument.

-Python does not have ``ror`` and ``rol`` binary operators so I stole it them [here](http://www.falatic.com/index.php/108/python-and-bitwise-rotation).
+Python does not have ``ror`` and ``rol`` binary operators so I stole them from [here](http://www.falatic.com/index.php/108/python-and-bitwise-rotation).

 {% codeblock lang:python Second argument %}
 # rol and ror implementations taken from